TYPE DESIGN INFORMATION PAGE last updated on Wed Oct 4 15:20:38 EDT 2023

 Brian Willson (b.
 1951, New Haven, CT), grew up in Austin, TX, and obtained a degree in radio, TV and film from the University of Texas in 1979.
 Since 1980, Willson has lived in coastal Maine, where for 15 years he worked as a writer and journalist, in both broadcast and print media, and was managing editor of National Fisherman magazine for one year.
 In the mid 1990s, he left the magazine business to devote his full time to Three Islands Press (3IP), a digital design and publishing company he founded in Rockland in 1989.
 He has been designing type since 1993.
 Three Islands Press (or 3IP, or The Type Quarry) used to offer 10 dollar shareware fonts.
 They went commercial and are now located in Rockland, ME.
 3IP Type Foundry also enjoys the contributions of type designers Patricia Lillie and Lars Bergquist.
 Their fonts:

 Joseph Treacy's West Haven, CT-based foundry selling hundreds of fonts.
 Names start with TF.
-In total, 320 faces by Joe Treacy himself and a few independent designers.
+In total, 320 typefaces by Joe Treacy himself and a few independent designers.
 The entire collection costs about 5000 dollars.
 Individual fonts at about 29 USD a shot.
+Treacyfaces acquired the phototype collection from Headliners (New York), so some of Treacy's typefaces are digitizations from that collection.
 Joe's typefaces include DuffyScript, Armada, EmpireState, Grange, Montauk, TFNeueNeuland, TF Nouveau Riche, Polaris, Poynder, TF Renoir, Romantiq, Saginaw, Siena, TFAdefabc, TFAdepta, TFAkimbo, TFArdent, TFArrow, TFAvian, TFBaccarat, TFBrynMawr, TFCaslon, TFCaslonDisplay, TFCaslonTen, TFCavalier, TFCoffeebean, TFDashes, TFDierama, TFFatType, TFFinny, TFForever, TFFoxfire, TFGary (handwriting of Gary Eckstein, done by Gary), TFGuestSten, TFGuestcheck, TFHabitat, TFHoneyspot, TFHotelmodCalligr, TFHotelmodTwo, TFHotelmoderne, TFMaltbyAntique, TFMasterstroke, TFOverfield, TFPosneg, TFPuzzle, TFRaincheck, TFRoux, TFRouxBorders, TFShotelmoderne, TFSimper, TFSolution, TFSquiggleCncery, TF Hotel Moderne, ThreeTen, TodaySB, TF Trantino, Vignette, TFMatterhorn, TFForever Monospace, TFCrossword Script and Serif, TF Cavalier Upright, TF Burko OSF, TF Barchowsky Fluent Hand, TF Bistro, TF Avian OSF, TF Arrow Italic, TF Ardent Monospace, TF Accidentals, TF Adepta OSF.

 Tubbs Mfg Co

 American wood type manufacturer.
-The company, located in Ludington, MI, started in 1903 when Charles Tubbs (of Tubbs and Co. in South Windham, CT) died.
+The company, located in Luddington, MI, started in 1903 when Charles Tubbs (of Tubbs and Co. in South Windham, CT) died.
 It was sold to Hamilton in 1918.
-[Google] [More] ⦿

 Company in Westport, CT, run by Mark Solsburg.
 They offer typographic consulting and custom type design.
 Partners are Mark Van Bronkhorst and Linnea Lindquist.
-Mark is developing the sans family Ethic and is the designer of Verdigris (garalde) and ITC Conduit.
-Linnea has worked with Twombly on Chaparral (Adobe).
-[Google] [More] ⦿
+Mark is the designer of Verdigris (garalde) and Google] [More] ⦿

 UTF Type Foundry